odise/odise.github.io/_posts/2014-12-22-fleet-cluster-recovery.md

     $ etcd-backup dump

-Make sure you have the two config file (see above) in the same directory.
+Make sure you have the two config files (see above) in the same directory.
 The dump will be created as file dump.json.
 Store it on safe place.

 # Recreate the Etcd cluster